 All 67 counties are eligible to levy this surtax.
-Effective January 1, 2016, 16 counties will be levying at the 0.5 percent rate: Bay, Brevard, Calhoun, Escambia, Flagler, Hernando, Leon, Liberty, Manatee, Monroe, Orange, Polk, St. Johns, St. Lucie, Santa Rosa, and Volusia.
-Jackson County's 0.5 percent levy is reenacted, effective July 1, 2016.
-In addition to the Charter County and Regional Transportation System Surtax and Emergency Fire Rescue Services and Facilities Surtax, this surtax is not subject to a combined rate limitation that impacts the other discretionary sales surtaxes.
+Effective January 1, 2017, 18 counties will be levying at the 0.5 percent rate: Bay, Brevard, Calhoun, Escambia, Flagler, Hernando, Highlands, Leon, Liberty, Manatee, Monroe, Orange, Osceola, Polk, St. Johns, St. Lucie, Santa Rosa, and Volusia.
+In addition to the Charter County and Regional Transportation System Surtax and Emergency Fire Rescue Services and